rss logo

 Installing

-• Install WireGuard:
+• Install the WireGuard package:

 root@host:~# apt update && apt install wireguard